jrdegbe/thamesthrive-api/docs/qa/errors/error_1.md

-# What does the error message "Address already in use" in Tracardi mean?
+# What does the error message "Address already in use" in ThamesThrive mean?

-The error message "Address already in use" in Tracardi indicates that the port (in this case, port 8686) that Tracardi is attempting to use is already being used by another process or service.
-Reconfigure Tracardi to use other then 8686 port, for example 8687.
+The error message "Address already in use" in ThamesThrive indicates that the port (in this case, port 8686) that ThamesThrive is attempting to use is already being used by another process or service.
+Reconfigure ThamesThrive to use other then 8686 port, for example 8687.